-Percentage Deliverable Due Date

-25% Class contributions Varies

-25% Case video and deck (group) Before class 6

-25% Leadership profile (individual) Before class 8

-25% Exam December 13, 2023
+Percentage Deliverable Due Date 15% Preparedness checks / mini quizzes (individual) Varies 20% Class contributions (individual) Varies 20% "One More Insight" project (group) Varies 20% Leadership profile or job crafting exercise (individual) Before class 8 25% Exam (individual) December 13

 Assignment details can be found on UM Learn.
-All coursework is submitted directly on UM Learn; hard copy assignments are not accepted.
+All coursework (other than the exam and quizzes) is submitted directly on UM Learn; hard copy assignments are not accepted.

 Details for each of the assignments will be shared in class and posted to UM Learn.
 The details below are to summarize the idea, but you must consult the full instructions for each on UM Learn.
 In my previous experience, students who do not read the full details and instructions are substantially more likely submit unacceptable work and/or receive a failing grade.

-Class Contributions
+Class Contributions 20%